Neuroevolution in Games: State of the Art and Open Challenges: Neuroevolution

 \subsubsection{Open-ended learning}

-While NE has some similarities to RL, an argument can be made that unlike those algorithms, neuroevolution incorporates a greater element of exploration and is less constrained.
-In particular in cases where the topology of the network is evolved as well, neuroevolution can provide truly open-ended evolution, where in principle behaviour of arbitrary complexity and sophistication can emerge.
+While NE can be used for RL in the same way that TD-learning can, one might argue that it could go beyond this relatively narrow formulation of reinforcement learning.
+In particular in cases where the topology of the network is evolved as well, neuroevolution could in principle support open-ended evolution, where behavior of arbitrary complexity and sophistication could emerge.
+Concretely, neuroevolution algorithms often search in a larger space than TD-based algorithms do.